pama7786/quote-generator-app/README.md

 9. To sign up for updates or newsletters, click the "Sign Up" link in the navigation bar.
 Fill out the sign-up form with your name, email, and password.
 Submit the form, and an alert message will appear to confirm the sign-up.

-10. Enjoy exploring random quotes, liking your favorites, and searching for quotes by author!
+10. Enjoy exploring random quotes, liking your favorites, and searching for quotes by the author!

 ## Technologies Used